aiden200/rl_snake/README.md

 ### The algorithm:
 With a probability of $\epsilon$(default 0.2), the snake will take a random legal action.
 This value will decrease as the number of trials increase.

-With a probability of $\epsilon$, the snake will choose its next move with the highest reward.
+With a probability of $1-\epsilon$, the snake will choose its next move with the highest reward.
 This is given from the function getQ(s, a), where s is the current state and $f$ is the feature values.

 Next Action = max(getQ(s,a)= w_1 * f_1 (s,a)+w_2 * f_2 (s,a)+  ... $+ w_n*f_n(s,a) $) for a in legal actions